easierway/g_met/README.md

 # XMet
 XMet is to solve the following pains:
-* Various metrics solution in a group bring the hard problems of maintaining.
+* Various metric solutions bring the hard problems of maintaining.
 Even, the whole group uses unified data aggregation and demonstration solution such as: ELK (ElasticSearch LogStach Kibana) or EFK (ElasticSearch FluentD Kibana).
-Because, the way to output metric log/data and the format of log/data are normally different.
+Because, the way to report metric log/data and the format of log/data are normally different.

-* The ineffcient metric data creating and extracting ways take huge CPU resouce.
+* The ineffcient metric data creating and extracting ways take huge CPU resource.

 * So many different configurations (fluentD configurations, elasticsearch mappings), which are hard to maintain.